jhuus/BriteKit/command-reference.md

   --power FLOAT           Raise spectrograms to this power.
 Lower values show
                           more detail.
   --sgroup TEXT           Spectrogram group name.
 Defaults to 'default'.
+  --augment               If specified, apply the configured augmentation
+                          pipeline before plotting.
   --help                  Show this message and exit.
 ```
 ### britekit plot-dir